Making Ponds for You or Your Livestock

 As in real estate, there are three secrets to success with ponds location, location, location!
 Water runs downhill, and a pond simply collects and stores water.
 It is the most basic form of a reservoir.
 Locate your pond where the largest storage volume can be obtained with the least amount of earth moving.

 On flat terrain, where the water table is close to the surface, or where a nearby stream or well can be directed to fill it, a dugout pond works best.
 Deeply excavated ponds with a smaller surface area are recommended in arid areas where evaporation losses are high and rain is scarce.

 Often the answer is a combination of methods, a dug-and-dammed pond.
-The placement of your pond will depend on the why of your pond, and your overall space restrictions.
+The placement of your pond will depend on the reason you are looking to build one as well as the overall space restrictions you are faced with.